box/developer.box.com/guides/security/fedramp-high.md

 ## Overview

-It is a certification program that allows federal agencies to use cloud providers for increasingly secure/sensitive government or government-adjacent data.
+FedRAMP is a certification program that allows federal agencies to use cloud providers for increasingly secure/sensitive government or government-adjacent data.